Key Takeaway

 GLP-1 receptor agonist medications can cause fatigue in some patients.
 Across the drug class, fatigue is reported by approximately 5 to 11 percent of users, depending on the specific medication and dose.
-It is one of the more common non-gastrointestinal side effects and typically occurs during early treatment and dose escalation.
+It's one of the more common non-gastrointestinal side effects and typically occurs during early treatment and dose escalation.

 Detailed Explanation